vernisaz/rust_dev_studio/README.md

 # Rust Development Studio - CGI

 ## Purpose
 Web interfaced IDE for a development primarily in Rust.
-The IDE can run locally or some cloud machine.
+The IDE can run locally or on some cloud machine.
 It can be accessed from any device having an HTML5 capable browser.
 It's perfect for tablets like Amazon Fire and others.

 BTW even Google were inspired by the application and implemented it too as : Code anywhere with Android Studio Cloud.
 So the RDS already